destroyedlolo/Marcel/src/mod_every/README.md

 * **Immediate** Execute at startup (or when the section is enabled) then wait for the given hour [optional]
 * **RunIfOver** Execute the function if the specified hour is over [optional]
 * **Disabled** Section is disabled at startup [optional]

+## Example

+An example is provided in Config sub directory of the current one